Dani3lSun/apex-plsql-api-bahn-fahrplan/README.md

 A demo application is available under https://apex.danielh.de/ords/f?p=BAHN_FAHRPLAN

-And of course you find a APEX export of it in "demo" folder.
+And of course you find a APEX export of it in [../demo/](https://github.com/Dani3lSun/apex-plsql-api-bahn-fahrplan/tree/master/demo) folder.
 To use it just import the app and then go through the I+installation steps below.
 Under Shared Components --> Edit Application Definition --> Substitutions Strings, set "F_API_AUTH_KEY" to your API Key which you get from Deutsche Bahn.